 Our indicative Primary PE and Sport Funding for 2019/20 is £16,000 with an additional £10 per pupil.
 At Britannia Primary School we have decided to use this money to:

 - Continue to develop assessment and moderation of PE work in school

 - To develop the level of fitness of the children

-- Provide training for and purchase additional resources to enhance the teaching of dance
+- Provide training for and purchase additional resources to enhance the teaching

 - Maintain the package of support from the ‘Rossendale Sports Partnership’ to include more specific coaching hours and an extra-curricular club